Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_2_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-20 min | Revisit the model for our geodata and explore our ideas on how visual information can be displayed. | Talk lab 15 min | Choose the right mapping tools for your project. | Talk lab 55 min | Together, we integrate basic map functionality into the app using a mapping JS library. | Code lab
+15 min | Write the model for our geodata and explore our ideas on how visual information can be displayed. | Talk lab 15 min | Choose the right mapping tools for your project. | Talk lab 60 min | Together, we integrate basic map functionality into the app using a mapping JS library. | Code lab

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
 You can fill out a feedback form at [insert URL here]